 While they are often very upfront about the fees and interest they charge, usually describing it in pounds and pence, the equivalent APR of payday loans normally hits the eye-watering heights of around 2,000% APR.

 This makes them suitable only for lending for very short periods of time and for people who will definitely repay.
-There are numerous alternatives.
+There are many other alternatives.

 Note that Choose doesn't list payday lenders, see more on our view here.